-There are four main kinds of indexes; primary keys, unique indexes, plain indexes and full-text indexes.
+There are four main kinds of indexes; primary keys (unique and not null), unique indexes (unique and can be null), plain indexes (not necessarily unique) and full-text indexes (for full-text searching).

 The terms 'KEY' and 'INDEX' are generally used interchangeably, and statements should work with either keyword.